Tag: Justin Tomlinson

 Justin Tomlinson – 2014 Parliamentary Question to the Department for Business, Innovation and Skills

-To ask the Secretary of State for Business, Innovation and Skills, how many new businesses have been registered in Swindon since 2010.
+To ask the Secretary of State for Business, Innovation and Skills, how many workplaces employ apprentices in each (a) region and (b) parliamentary constituency.

 • Justin Tomlinson – 2014 Parliamentary Question to the Home Office